 Patients and the public are at the heart of everything we do.
 We believe that by listening to people who use and care about services, we can better understand their diverse health needs, and focus on and respond to what matters to them.
 The independent perspective they can offer is crucial to the pursuit of our strategic objective, ‘excellent healthcare, improved health for all’.

-To support our commitment to ensuring that public and patient voices are at the heart of shaping our services we are recruiting Patient Voice Volunteers (PPVs) and Patient Safety Partners (PSPs) to make sure that people and patients’ voices are heard, considered and responded to throughout our service development.
-We will work in partnership with PVVs and PSPs, to improve patient safety, patient experience and health outcomes.
+At the Trust, we have a fantastic Patient Safety Partners’ (PSPs) team, who make sure that people and patients’ voices are heard, considered and responded to throughout our service development.
+We work in partnership with our PSPs, to improve patient safety, patient experience and health outcomes.

-These roles will work alongside the Trust’s clinical and non-clinical staff, to help inform and influence decisions on services.
-They will become members of committees, work with project teams, consult on policy and support learning to contribute a different and independent perspective, enriching and ensuring the best patient experience is achieved.
-They are involved in a wide range of activities and programmes of work and may take on several different types of roles while in that work – they will contribute to improving governance and leadership within the Trust.
+The PSPs work alongside the Trust’s clinical and non-clinical staff, to help inform and influence decisions on services and specifically patient safety.
+They have become members of committees, work with project teams, consult on policy and support learning to contribute a different and independent perspective, enriching and ensuring the best patient experience is achieved.
+They are involved in a wide range of activities and programmes of work and take on several different types of roles while in that work – they contribute to improving governance and leadership within the Trust.